CMS-HGCAL/TestBeam/TBStandaloneSimulator/README.md

 ```
 The first is a root file containing the noise to be added to the simulated
 digitized hits and the second is a text file containing the pedestals.
 In order
-to activate the noise model during digitization, create the file noise_filelist
+to activate the noise model during digitization, create the file noise_filelist,
-with the file name of the root file containing the noise data,
+which should contain the file name of the root file containing the noise data,
 ```linux
 echo HGC_Pedestals_2016_04_8272_Noise.root > noise_filelist
 ```